This Western Europe itinerary will get you excited! 15 days in Europe

 A great day trip if also want is a visit to the Schloss Neuschwanstein, an amazing 19th Century Romanesque Revival castle sitting atop a hill above the village of Hohenschwangau near Füssen.
 Schloss Neuschwanstein is the inspiration behind the iconic Walt Disney castle so it’s truly a fairytale sight.

 A sad day as you say goodbye to your European adventure and make your final leg to Calais (about 3 ½ hour drive) for the ferry crossing back to Dover.
-Once in Dover, you will need to take the 2 hour journey to our Spaceship depot in Hayes where our team will greet you.
+Once in Dover, you will need to take the 2-hour journey to our Spaceship depot in London where our team will greet you.